syn2cat/pidor/README.txt

-sudo bash   # all is installed under root apt-get install php5-curl # for twitter apt-get install git # for getting this apt-get install wiringpi # bor the buttons and stuff
+sudo bash   # all is installed under root apt-get install php5-curl # for twitter apt-get install git # for getting this apt-get install wiringpi # for the buttons and stuff

 tzselect